Lab 7: Collaborative Bio Data Science using git and GitHub via RStudio

 Your first merge conflict

 Okay, that’s all good an well.
 Seems easy and straight forward, right?
 Well, that is as long as we don’t have a conflict.
-A conflict is when two or more changes to one file are not compatible, consider:
+A conflict is when two or more changes to one file are not compatible.
+In fact, let’s screw things up!
+We will be working with this file:

 Top 10 Bio Data Science Languages of ALL Time: